school-brainhack/school-brainhack.github.io/content/en/project/viswanathan_project/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

-summary: "This project will walk you through visualizing functional network connectivity based on a custom mask of ROIs of interest and visualize those network changes across time"
+Summary: "This project will walk you through visualizing functional network connectivity based on a custom mask of ROIs of interest and visualize those network changes across time"

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.